GA4 Setup Tips

 You'll now see that the internal-traffic filter is active.

-Again, my strong recommendation is NOT to make it active.
-Without a raw view to fall back on, it's too risky to start excluding traffic, particularly since you can easily filter out the internal traffic in the GA4 UI, in BigQuery, or in Google Data Studio.
+My strong recommendation: don't activate it.
+Without a raw view to fall back on, it's too risky to start excluding traffic – particularly since you can easily filter out internal traffic in the GA4 UI, in BigQuery, or in Data Studio (formerly Google Looker Studio).

 Here’s a simple idea – make sure that every report you create in Explorations has a name.